juniordiscart/local-wordpress-docker-https/README.md

 </VirtualHost>
 ```

-This is the configuration for the underlying Apache webserver that will be used in your Wordpress container.
-This will
+This is the configuration for the underlying Apache webserver that will be used in your Wordpress container, and will
 direct it to where it should look for the certificate and key files to properly handle a secure connection.

-## Set up the Wordpress container
+## Setting up Wordpress container

-Now, let's set up the actual Wordpress container.
-Before doing that, let's shut down the currently running containers
-using `docker-compose down` in your terminal.

 Open the `wp-config.php` file, the one you downloaded in the very first step.
 Double check that the following parameters
 match in value to those set up for the `db` service in your `docker-compose.yml` file: